inbo/protocolsource/CONTRIBUTING.md

            render = FALSE)
 ```

-Alternatively, for a project-specific protocol:
+Alternatively, for a project-specific protocol (you need to specify a project_name):

 ```r
 library(protocolhelper)